JohnTelford/techtalkJohnBlog/_pages/about.md

 - Plateau of Productivity
 Mainstream adoption starts to take off.

-The few technologies that make it to the Plateau of Productivity may be doomed  to the spiral of death by inattention to details of keep products alive
+The few technologies that make it to the Plateau of Productivity may be doomed  to the spiral of death by inattention to details of keeping them alive

 # Author